orasari/mydnd/README.md

-MyDND Project

-This project is a drag-and-drop React application built with Create React App, leveraging Redux Toolkit for state management, and incorporating @dnd-kit and react-beautiful-dnd for drag-and-drop functionality.

-Key Features

-Drag-and-Drop Support: Powered by @dnd-kit/core and react-beautiful-dnd for intuitive interactions.

-State Management: Redux Toolkit for managing application state, with support for persistence using redux-persist.

-TypeScript Integration: Strongly typed development using TypeScript.

-Styling: Styled-components for modular and reusable styling.

-Linting and Formatting: ESLint and Prettier for consistent code quality.

-Responsive Design: Fully responsive for various screen sizes.
+# Getting Started with Create React App and Redux

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-Available Scripts
+## Available Scripts

 In the project directory, you can run:

-npm start

-Runs the app in development mode.
-Open http://localhost:3000 to view it in your browser.
-The page will reload if you make edits.

-npm test

-Launches the test runner in the interactive watch mode.
-See the section about running tests for more details.

-npm run build

-Builds the app for production to the build folder.
-It optimizes the build for the best performance.
-Your app is ready to be deployed.

-npm run eject

-Note: This is a one-way operation.
-Once you eject, you can’t go back.

-npm run lint

-Runs ESLint to check for linting issues in the src directory.

-npm run lint:fix

-Runs ESLint and Prettier to fix linting and formatting issues in the src directory.

-npm run format

-Formats the source code in the src directory and other supported files (JSON, CSS, SCSS, MD) using Prettier.

-Dependencies

-Core Dependencies

-react (v18.3.1): Core library for building the user interface.

-react-dom (v18.3.1): React rendering library.

-@reduxjs/toolkit (v2.5.0): Simplified state management with Redux.

-react-redux (v9.2.0): Official React bindings for Redux.

-redux-persist (v6.0.0): Persistence for Redux state.

-@dnd-kit/core (v6.3.1): Drag-and-drop framework.

-styled-components (v6.1.13): CSS-in-JS styling.

-TypeScript Support

-typescript (v4.9.5)

-@types/react (v19.0.2)

-@types/react-dom (v19.0.2)

-@types/react-redux (v7.1.34)

-@types/styled-components (v5.1.34)

-Testing

-@testing-library/react (v16.1.0): Testing utilities for React components.

-@testing-library/jest-dom (v6.6.3): Custom matchers for DOM node assertions.

-@types/jest (v29.5.14): TypeScript types for Jest.

-Linting and Formatting

-eslint (v8.57.1)

-eslint-config-prettier (v9.1.0)

-eslint-plugin-react (v7.37.2)

-eslint-plugin-react-hooks (v5.1.0)

-prettier (v3.4.2)

-Development Tools

-react-app-rewired: Allows custom configurations for Create React App without ejecting.

-Babel plugins for advanced JavaScript syntax.
+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can't go back!**

+If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you're on your own.

+You don't have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
+However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).